TUITION & FINANCING

 Program Fellowships

-The program also awards numerous other fellowships, which typically range from $5,000 to $25,000, but can be as high as $50,000.
+The MPA in Environmental Science and Policy program awards numerous other fellowships, which typically range from $10,000 to $25,000, but can be as high as $40,000.
 All fellowships are applied as a tuition discount, evenly divided across our three semesters.

 All fellowship awards are based on academic merit and financial need.
 Fellowships are awarded without regard to citizenship, so international students are also eligible.

-Students who apply by one of our two fellowship deadlines — November 1 and January 15 — are automatically considered for fellowship funding.
 Our online admissions application includes a section to express your interest in fellowship funding, so there is no separate application to fill out.
 Students are notified if they have received a fellowship as part of the Admissions Decision.

 Course Grading Assistantships